Mymaqn/roadtopwn/challenge_writeups/ROPEmporium/README.md

 ropper - ROP gadget finder (https://github.com/sashs/Ropper)

 ## Where to go?
 Click on one of the challenge folders to read the write-up for a challenge.
+If you are completely new, take a look at basic_information.

 Otherwise use this TOC: